aws-samples/clickstream-sdk-samples/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] PR title conforms to conventional commit style
 - [ ] If breaking change, documentation/changelog update with migration instructions

-By submitting this pull request, I confirm that my contribution is made under the terms of the Apache 2.0 license.
+By submitting this pull request, I confirm that my contribution is made under the terms of the MIT-0 license.